Are you learning Chinese with Anki?

 Put your flashcards into context.

-Pindu extends Anki's spaced repetition system with an extensive reading engine to help you build reading comprehension and vocabulary.
-Build text from your Anki collection, then get credit for reading it.
+Pindu extends Anki's spaced repetition system with a reading engine to help you build comprehension and vocabulary.
+Prepare text from your Anki collection, then get credit for reading it.

 Free Anki add-on, no account needed